baasbank/headlines/README.md

 Click [here](https://articools.herokuapp.com) to access the application.
 Or download or clone this repository and run it on your machine.

-## For local installation:
+## For local installation & testing:

 * Clone this repository by running
  * `git clone https://github.com/baasbank/headlines.git` on your terminal.
 * If you don't have NodeJS already installed go [here](https://nodejs.org/en/) and install it.
 * Navigate into the cloned project directory.
+ * For example, if you cloned the project into the desktop directory, then run `cd desktop` which takes you into the desktop, then `cd headlines` to enter the project directory.
-* Install all project dependencies by running `npm install`.
+* Once in the project directory, install all project dependencies by running `npm install`.
-* Run `node server.js` to start the application.
+* Run the command `npm start` to start the application.
+* To run tests, run the command `npm test`.

 ## Technologies